 By Nikki Magaziner Mills, Director of College Counseling

-Despite any changes, what has always been most true about the process of applying to college, and going to college, is still true.
+Despite the scandals and a college application terrain that seems rocky and uncertain, what has always been most true about the process of applying to college, and about going to college, is still true.
 Finding a college is not actually about the application process.
 Finding a college is deeply individual.
 You have to be yourself.
 Wonder who you are.
 Find programs and places that match you.
 Challenge your comfort zone.
 Consider places and opportunities that don’t immediately spring to mind, just to see.
 Dream, not about a college bumper sticker to affix to the rear window, but of what experiences in college will change your life and set your path.

-This year, seventy-eight members of the Class of 2018 applied to 170 different colleges in the US and abroad.
-Seventy-one boys submitted an application under an Early Decision or Early Action plan and fifty-four boys were accepted under an Early plan.
-Four students who initially received a deferral letter from an Early Action/Early Decision college were ultimately admitted in the spring.
+This year, eighty-three members of the Class of 2019 applied to 165 different colleges in the United States and abroad.
+Seventy-nine boys submitted an application under an Early Decision or Early Action plan and seventy-one boys were accepted under one of these Early plans.
+Seventeen students who initially received a deferral letter from an Early Action/Early Decision college were ultimately admitted in the spring.
 As of this writing, seven of the small handful of boys who chose to remain on waiting lists have been admitted off of their waiting list.
-In the fall, our graduates will enroll at fifty-one different colleges and universities in three countries, twenty-three states and the District of Columbia.
+In the fall, our graduates will enroll at fifty-three different colleges and universities in two countries, twenty-five states, and the District of Columbia.

-In our office this year, we hosted speakers from Georgia Institute of Technology, Columbia University, and Davidson College.
-In the fall, more than 150 college admissions representatives visited St. Albans to speak with small groups of seniors about their schools, and in the spring, we worked with a committee of local independent schools to host our annual large college fair at Georgetown Preparatory School.
+In our office this year, we hosted speakers from Dartmouth College, the College of William and Mary, and Davidson College.
+In the fall, more than 160 college admissions representatives visited St. Albans to speak with small groups of seniors about their schools, and in the spring, we worked with a committee of local independent schools to host our annual large college fair at Georgetown Preparatory School.
 In the winter, along with NCS, Sidwell Friends, Maret, and Georgetown Day School, we hosted a College Case-Study Night in which thirty-five college representatives worked with “admission committees” of juniors and their parents as they evaluated four mock admissions files.
 We offered workshops on the college application process for juniors and seniors which ranged in topic from How Do I Begin My College Search? to Writing the Application Essay.
 Mostly, we met one-on-one with students as they tried to answer those biggest of questions: Where do I want to go next?
 What do I want my future to hold?